 There's a myth out there that artists are born, not made.
 We believe this statement is false, and that nearly anyone can learn a skill if they know what resources to use to help them learn.

+And that's where we come in.
 Whether you're just starting out or you're a long-time artist, this list of the best drawing books will help you improve your knowledge, and provide you with some great reference material, too.
-While this isn't an exhaustive list, this is our pick of the best drawing books we recommend for artists of all skill levels.
+While this isn't an exhaustive list, this is our pick of the best drawing books we recommend for artists, or aspiring artists, of all skill levels.

-For more inspiration and advice, take a look at our roundup of how to draw tutorials.
+For more inspiration and advice in video or online tutorial format, take a look at our roundup of how to draw tutorials.

 01. Drawing the Head and Hands